Xyber-Labs/xyber-genesis-sale/README.md

 - **Configuration Management**: Initialize and manage sale configuration with admin, backend, and multisig roles
 - **Round Management**: Setup and configure sale rounds with start/end times
+- **Bucket Management**: Create and configure token distribution buckets with supply tracking and vesting plans
 - **TypeScript SDK**: Full-featured SDK for interacting with the program
 - **Test Suite**: Comprehensive test coverage